mothur/mothur.github.io/_wiki/edamame.md

 ### Batch mode

 In the data/code folder there is a file called stability.batch.
-If you look at it you\'ll see all of the commands you ran, but instead of listing out the file names it uses the current option throughout.
+If you look at it you'll see all of the commands you ran, but instead of listing out the file names it uses the current option throughout.
 You can copy and paste from this file and get the same output as we got above.
 The beauty of the batch mode is that you can run mothur from your command line without much typing.
 For example you would run the
 following:

-    $$ mothur code/stability.batch
+    $ mothur code/stability.batch

-Don\'t enter the \"\$$\" that represents the prompt.
+Don't enter the "$" that represents the prompt.
 Sit back and wait and let it rip.
 This is what we call the [batch mode](batch_mode).
 When we do this it takes a couple of minutes to run.
 The other wonderful thing about this approach is that you can use this very file changing the name of the file you list in make.contigs.
-You\'ll also notice that you can enter comments into your batch files using the \"\#\" character.
+You'll also notice that you can enter comments into your batch files using the "\#" character.

 ### Command line mode